-On the other hand, if you need a break from scuba diving, snorkeling and beaches, you can enjoy mountains.
+On the other hand, if you need a break from scuba diving, snorkeling, and beaches, you can enjoy the mountains.
 Get a scooter and explore.
 We are sure you will find some waterfalls and do some canyoneering there.

 KAWASAN FALLS (1 DAY)

 There are more than 100 waterfalls in Cebu.
 But the Kawasan Falls near Moalboal is definitely a must-visit.
-In addition, many people say that this is one of the best waterfalls in the Philippines or lets say the most instagramable place in Cebu.
-We understand why, the water has clear and turquoise colours.
+In addition, many people say that this is one of the best waterfalls in the Philippines or let’s say the most instagramable place in Cebu.
+We understand why the water has clear and turquoise colors.

 If you are into adventures, then you need to do canyoneering through the blue waters all the way down into the Kawasan Falls.
 You can book your canyoneering trip to make sure to not to waste time looking for credible tours.

 OUR TIP: If you like to visit the Kawasan Falls without the crowds, make sure to come here really early to have pictures without hundreds of people.